 What is Peerpoint?

-Peerpoint is a global legal consulting platform for lawyers who are seeking a self-directed legal career via a non-traditional route.
-Consulting with Peerpoint means having the backing of Allen & Overy and, with it, access to the highest quality of work, clients, resources and support.
+Peerpoint is a global legal consulting platform for lawyers who are seeking a self-directed legal career.
+Consulting with Peerpoint means having the backing of A&O Shearman and, with it, access to the highest quality of work, clients, resources and support.

 What are the benefits of legal consulting?